zharring10/zharring10.github.io/index.md

 **News**

+16/08/24 My poster abstract was accepted to the Bernstein Conference 2024.
+See you in Frankfurt!

-I officially affiliated with the Vogels group.
+06/07/24 I officially affiliated with the Vogels group.
 Excited for the next few years!